Uncle Tom's Cabin: Contemporary reaction in United States and around the world

 Uncle Tom's Cabin also created great interest in the United Kingdom.
 The first London edition appeared in May 1852 and sold 200,000 copies.
-Some of this interest was because of British antipathy to America.
-As one prominent writer explained, "The evil passions which Uncle Tom gratified in England were not hatred or vengeance [of slavery], but national jealousy and national vanity.
+Some of this interest was due to anti-Americanism in Britain.
+As English lawyer Nassau William Senior argued, "The evil passions which Uncle Tom gratified in England were not hatred or vengeance, but national jealousy and national vanity.
 We have long been smarting under the conceit of America—we are tired of hearing her boast that she is the freest and the most enlightened country that the world has ever seen.
 Our clergy hate her voluntary system—our Tories hate her democrats—our Whigs hate her parvenus—our Radicals hate her litigiousness, her insolence, and her ambition.
-All parties hailed Mrs. Stowe as a revolter from the enemy."
-Charles Francis Adams, the American minister to Britain during the war, argued later that "Uncle Tom's Cabin; or Life among the Lowly, published in 1852, exercised, largely from fortuitous circumstances, a more immediate, considerable and dramatic world-influence than any other book ever printed."
+All parties hailed Mrs. Stowe as a revolter from the enemy...
+She taught us how to prove that democrats may be tyrants, that an aristocracy of caste is more oppressive than an aristocracy of station...
+Our pity for the victim is swallowed up by our hatred of the tyrant."

 Stowe sent a copy of the book to Charles Dickens, who wrote her in response: "I have read your book with the deepest interest and sympathy, and admire, more than I can express to you, both the generous feeling which inspired it, and the admirable power with which it is executed."
 The historian and politician Thomas Babington Macaulay wrote in 1852 that "it is the most valuable addition that America has made to English literature."
+Charles Francis Adams Sr., the American ambassador to Britain during the Civil War, argued later that "Uncle Tom's Cabin; or Life among the Lowly, published in 1852, exercised, largely from fortuitous circumstances, a more immediate, considerable and dramatic world-influence than any other book ever printed."
+In 1852, a German translation was published in Germany.
+Sanders Isaac Bernstein, writing for the University of Southern California, wrote that it "was immensely popular" in that country resulting in both "a fascination with the seemingly simpler life" of someone enslaved while also stoking anti-slavery feelings, as well as "a cottage industry" of adaptations.

+Leo Tolstoy claimed that Uncle Tom's Cabin was a greater work than any play written by Shakespeare because it flowed from the love of God and man.